 - Atrophy of muscles

-If your furry friend has a small tear or just a soft tissue injury it will usually take around 2 months for the injury to heal with simply a dog brace.
+If your furry friend has a small tear or just a soft tissue injury it will usually take around 2 months for the injury to heal with simply a dog brace to support their leg.
 Because the injury does not require surgery a dog brace is perfect to help keep the knee stabilized and supported.
-The brace helps to limit extension and flexion on the knee as your dog walks around.
+The brace helps to limit movement as your dog walks around, which supports their leg and restricts any rotations that may exacerbate their injury.

 As you look for a knee brace for your dog and begin to understand the difference between an ACL dog brace vs surgery you will find that our braces are some of the best!
 We are of course big fans of dogs ourselves and understand just how important your dog can be to your life.
 At Doggy Brace we strive to help you and your furry friends come to a full recovery with our knee braces.